Failure Modes of LLMs for Causal Reasoning on Narratives: Experiments with Synthetic Data

-In our synthetic experiments, we use two leading LLMs: OpenAI's GPT-4 \citep{openai2024gpt4technicalreport} and Anthropic's Claude 3.5 Sonnet \citep{Claude_35}.
+\paragraph{Synthetic Narrative Generation} In our synthetic experiments, we use three leading LLMs: OpenAI's GPT-4o \citep{openai2024gpt4technicalreport}, Anthropic's Claude 3.5 Sonnet \citep{Claude_35}, and the open source LLama 3.1 8b \citep{grattafiori2024llama3herdmodels}.
+While we focus on GPT-4o in the main text, results from other models are in the Appendix.
 The purpose of our synthetic setup is to carefully control the conditions under which the LLMs are tested.
-In terms of the general setup of our fully synthetic experiments, as we summarize in Figure \ref{fig:flow}, we first use the LLM to generate events (which are real world phenomena like \emph{rain} or \emph{plants growing}).
-Then these events are linked together into a chain graph $G$ that acts as the causal ground truth.
+In terms of the general setup of our fully synthetic experiments, we first use the LLM to generate events (which are real world phenomena like \emph{rain} or \emph{plants growing}).
+Then these events are linked together into a chain graph $G$ that acts as the causal ground truth (eg \emph{rain} $\rightarrow$ \emph{plants growing}).
 The LLM is given $G$ and asked to create a narrative that stays faithful to the causal relationships in $G$.
+These narratives are checked by researchers to ensure consistency with their base causal graphs.
+More specifically, when constructing the dataset, we asked researchers (select authors who were blind to the true underlying graph) to reconstruct the causal chains given just the narratives, and 98 percent of the time (out of 100 random samples), the humans were able to find the unique correct causal ordering.
+Roughly 2500 narrative samples were generated.
+To ensure a variety of events go into the narratives, we generate 100 to 1000 distinct events at a time and randomly pick the small number needed for narrative construction (all narratives are in supplementary files and select narratives are in the Appendix).

-Providing only the narrative as input (and not $G$), we then ask the LLM to find $G'$, the prediction of the underlying causal structure expressed by the narrative.
+Providing only the narrative as input (and not $G$), we then ask the LLM to find $G'$, the predicted underlying causal structure expressed by the narrative.
+In other words, the LLM is asked to output a causal graph that it thinks embodies the relationships in the narrative.
 Next, a series of causal questions is created by randomly sampling $10$ tuples of events from $G$ and asking the LLM whether an event in the tuple causes the other based on the narrative and/or $G'$.
-We also explore many mediums of prompting including Chain of Thought (COT) \citep{wei2023chainofthoughtpromptingelicitsreasoning} and In-Context Learning \citep{dong2024surveyincontextlearning} (see Appendix~\ref{sec:apdx-synthetic} for the prompts).